SpectralVectors/sasse-docs/WhatIsSASSE.md

 - traditional art techniques and textures
 - 2D animation techniques like smears, squash and stretch

+And using the latest Blender tool, Geometry Nodes:
+- Draw objects into your scene, like chains, beams, ropes, cables or lightning!
+- Quickly access all object and shader options from a single modifier!
+- Procedural textures, geometry, and animations!

-This led to the development of the Spectral Shaders, the Base Shaders of SASSE.
+This led to the development of SASSE.

 ## Features
 ### Shaders